unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

   source-url="https://commons.wikimedia.org/wiki/File:Thousands_of_books_smoulder_in_a_huge_bonfire_as_Germans_give_the_Nazi_salute_during_the_wave_of_book-burnings_that..._-_NARA_-_535791.tif"
 %}

 Even these protestations were hardly the flames of fierce resistance; Meinecke wrote in an article for a newspaper that “there are many worthwhile ideas, strengths, and men in this movement” (252).
 Underappreciation of the threat of Nazism characterized the early attitude of historians.
-In fact, Hitler promised much of what most wanted: a revitalized *Reich* under strong authoritarian leadership.
+In fact, Hitler promised much of what most wanted: a revitalized *Reich* under strong autocratic leadership.

 And so, as the new regime began the ['*Gleichschaltung*'](https://en.wikipedia.org/wiki/Gleichschaltung) (coordination) of the universities and 15% of the teaching staff in Germany was dismissed following a new law promulgated on April 7, 1933, there was no public collective opposition on the part of historians nor intellectuals in general (253-254).
 Outwardly, historians were effectively cowed, either by threat of joblessness or by some measure of approval of the Third Reich.
 The conquest of the German historian’s body complete, the Nazis moved on to conquer the mind, though this turned out to be a far more formidable task.